-Late Work: Late projects will be penalized 10% per day (incl. weekend days/holidays).
-You should recognize that this can cause major penalties for incomplete programs, so start work early!
+Late Projects: Late projects will be penalized 10 points per day (incl. weekend days/holidays) for the first five days past the due date.
+After that time, late projects will be penalized 5 points per day for the next five days.
+The maximum late penalty will be 75 points.
+You should recognize that late work can cause major penalties, so start work early!
 If your program isn't the way you'd like it to be when the deadline is near, submit it anyway for partial credit.
 In fact, submit early and often!
 The system permits you to retrieve and resubmit your assignment until the due date, so you may resubmit if you improve your program prior to the deadline.
-(Resubmissions after the deadline require approval of your TA, since s/he may already have graded your project.
-If you know that you wish to resubmit a new version after the deadline, it is your responsibility to notify your TA no later than the time of the deadline, so s/he will not grade the on-time submission.)
-No resubmissions may be made after a project has been graded.Class Communications: CS 262 will be using the Blackboard system for most class communications.
-You are responsible for any notifications or information posted on Blackboard either by your instructor, your GTA or the class UTA(s), and you will need to check Blackboard regularly for such notices.
-Some information may be disseminated through Blackboard rather than in class.
+Resubmissions after the deadline require approval of your TA (s/he may already have graded your project).
+If you know that you wish to resubmit a new version after the deadline, it is your responsibility to notify your TA no later than the time of the deadline, so s/he will not grade the on-time submission.
+No resubmissions may be made after a project has been graded.Class Communications: CS 262 will be using Piazza and Blackboard for most class communications.
+You are responsible for any notifications or information posted on Blackboard/Piazza either by your instructor, your GTA or the class UTA(s), and you will need to check the systems regularly for such notices.
+Some information may be disseminated through these systems rather than in class.
 Individual communications with the professor/GTA/UTA may be done by email using your GMU email account.
 When you email, please be sure to include your name, the class number and the topic in the subject header.
-(E.g.: Subject: Jim Jones / CS 262 / Project 2)
+(E.g.: Subject: Jim Jones / CS 262-003 / Project 2)

 (1) No sharing or discussion of code.
 Unless specifically stated otherwise, all assignments are individual projects, not group projects.
 Students are expected to do their own work, not to share programs with each other, nor copy programs from anyone else.
-This means you may not discuss program design or strategize solutions with anyone except your instructor or a course UTA or GTA.
+This means you may not discuss program design or solution strategies with anyone except your instructor or a CS262 GTA/UTA.
 However, you may offer more limited assistance to your fellow students regarding specific questions on their programming assignments by responding to queries on Blackboard.
 Any sharing of code or discussion of programming projects, except within the parameters of Blackboard, constitutes an honor code violation.
 Suspected honor code violations are taken very seriously, and will be reported to the Honor Committee.
 Read the GMU Honor Code and CS Department Honor Code.
 You are bound by these codes.

-(3) Blackboard.
-We encourage the use of Blackboard to discuss assignments and assist one another with programming questions.
-You may ask questions or respond to queries on Blackboard regarding projects or other assignments, so long as you do not post any C code or detailed pseudocode, and so long as you do not provide specific solutions to the overall problem or algorithm design (even in English).
-Often, students believe that "simple" code is acceptable to place on Blackboard.
-However, because there is a wide variation in what different students and instructors regard as "simple," we must be very strict about the ban against Blackboard code.
+(3) Blackboard/Piazza.
+We encourage the use of Blackboard and/or Piazza to discuss assignments and assist one another with programming questions.
+You may ask questions or respond to queries on BB/Piazza regarding projects or other assignments, so long as you do not post any C code or detailed pseudocode, and so long as you do not provide specific solutions to the overall problem or algorithm design (even in English).
+Often, students believe that "simple" code is acceptable to place on Blackboard/Piazza.
+However, because there is a wide variation in what different students and instructors regard as "simple," we must be very strict about the ban against Blackboard/Piazza code.
 Only an instructor, GTA or UTA is permitted to place code on blackboard unless it is code that has already been provided to all students (either as part of the assignment specification itself or within the class textbook).

-(4) Discussing Blackboard postings outside of Blackboard.
-Please note that Blackboard assistance must remain on Blackboard.
-"Summarizing" Blackboard statements or responses to another student verbally regarding an assignment is *not* acceptable, and is subject to the above ban on discussing assignment solutions.
-While it may seem harmless, Blackboard was set up so that all assistance could be overseen by instructors/TAs/UTAs, and it is nearly impossible to truly duplicate Blackboard discussion outside of Blackboard, thus creating the potential for either (unknowing) mistaken advice, or for unfair advantage by certain students.
-If you truly wish to assist a fellow student, encourage him or her to log onto Blackboard, and direct him/her to specific postings you find helpful.
+(4) Discussing Blackboard/Piazza postings outside of Blackboard/Piazza.
+Please note that Blackboard or Piazza assistance must remain on the forum.
+"Summarizing" Blackboard/Piazza statements or responses to another student verbally regarding an assignment is not acceptable, and is subject to the above ban on discussing assignment solutions.
+While it may seem harmless, Blackboard/Piazza was set up so that all assistance could be overseen by instructors/TAs/UTAs, and it is nearly impossible to truly duplicate Blackboard/Piazza discussion outside of the actual forum, thus creating the potential for either (unknowing) mistaken advice, or for unfair advantage by certain students.
+If you truly wish to assist a fellow student, encourage him or her to log onto Blackboard/Piazza, and direct him/her to specific postings you find helpful.

-(7) Code must run on either Zeus or Mason gcc.
+(7) Code must run on Zeus using gcc.
 Students may develop

-that submitted projects must run under a C compiler available either on
+however, that submitted projects must run under the gcc compiler (using